VBA-tools/VBA-Web/examples/salesforce/Setup Salesforce.md

     **App Name**: Full name used to identify app (e.g. Excel Client Example)

-    **Developer Name**: Unique Id for identifying app (e.g. ExcelClientExample)
+    **API Name**: Unique Id for identifying app (e.g. ExcelClientExample)

     **Contact Email**: Email used for any app related issues

     If you receive the vague "Name: The Application API Name can only contain underscores and alphanumeric characters." error message, it is most likely referring to the "Developer Name" field

+6. Check Enable OAuth Settings
-6. For Callback URL, use https://login.salesforce.com/services/oauth2/callback
+7. For Callback URL, use https://login.salesforce.com/services/oauth2/callback

     (The Callback URL is not currently used in the Excel Client so the example value is used)

-7. Select the minimal level of OAuth Scope that works for your application
+7. Select the minimal level of OAuth Scope that works for your application and save
 8. Copy the Consumer Key and Consumer Secret for the Connected App page
-9. Click the Publish button